yerkes-gencore/gencoreBulk/README.md

 ### 1. Install to R from github

 This is a private repo, so you need to enter your Github credentials to download this package.

-Generate a personal access token for RStudio
+Generate a personal access token for RStudio:

 ```
 ## create a personal access token for authentication: